-My opponent, Julianne Young, has joined the extreme rightwing COVID-19 social distancing deniers who are protesting Governor Little's stay-at-home order.
+My opponent, Julianne Young, in 2020 joined the anarchist COVID-19 deniers who have protested Governor Little's emergency orders.

 When others are risking their lives to protect our lives, whether they are military members, police, or healthcare workers, we owe them our respect, gratitude, and support.
-If we Idahoans are not willing to make good-faith efforts to social distance and stay at home in accordance with Governor Little’s orders, then we are effectively abandoning thousands of Idahoans who are risking their lives for us.
+If we Idahoans are not willing to make good-faith efforts to follow Governor Little’s emergency orders, then we are effectively abandoning thousands of Idahoans who are risking their lives for us.

-On their websites and published opinions, the so-called Idaho Freedom Foundation and other extreme rightwing politicians like Julianne Young have encouraged Idahoans to resist Governor Little’s stay-at-home order because they claim it is unconstitutional.
+On their websites and published opinions, the so-called Idaho Freedom Foundation and other extreme wingnut politicians like Julianne Young have encouraged Idahoans to resist Governor Little’s emergency orders because they claim they are unconstitutional.
 This is hogwash.

 My favorite 1st Class requirement of the BSA instructs the scouts to “discuss . . . the constitutional rights and obligations of a U.S. citizen.”
 It was always a highlight of my year to meet with 11-year-old scouts and talk to them about their rights to peaceable enjoyment of their lives, free speech, a jury trial, etc. While many scouts could name numerous constitutional rights, the large majority of the scouts did not know that they could be required—under pain of imprisonment—to fulfill their constitutional obligations to serve on a jury or to register for the draft.

 Over and over again, I would emphasize to the scouts in my care that freedom is not free, that if they enjoyed a right it was because someone else had sacrificed for that right or someone else had fulfilled their constitutional obligations to provide that right.
 For example, we cannot obtain our right to a jury trial if no one is required to serve on the jury.